2026 Updated

 Compiles server-side with javac + Maven — you always get a real JAR, not just code

-Up to 5 automatic error-fixing passes — errors in the AI output are fed back to the AI and corrected before you see the result
+Up to 5 automatic error-fixing passes with a disclosed 95%+ compile success rate — errors corrected before you see the result

 Public gallery so you can browse plugins other servers have generated

-Live runtime server testing (Beta) — boot a real Paper 1.21.1 instance and test your JAR directly from the editor
+Live runtime server testing (Official) — boot a real Paper 26.1 instance and test your JAR directly from the editor

 Free tier: 3 compiled plugins per month, no credit card required